The CAPM

 What is CAPM?

-The Capital Asset Pricing Model states that the expected return of a security is equal to the risk-free rate plus a risk premium.
-The formula is given by:
+The Capital Asset Pricing Model states that the expected return of a security is equal to the risk-free rate plus a risk premium:

 Where: